uselotus/lotus-docs/docs/api/python-guide.md

 Optionally you can submit:
 - `end_date` the date the subscription ends.
 This should be a datetime string in UTC.
 If you don't set it (recommended), we will use the information in the billing plan to automatically calculate this.
-- `subscription_uid` a unique identifier for the subscription.
-If you don't pass in a subscription_uid, we will generate one for you using UUID4.
+- `subscription_id` a unique identifier for the subscription.
+If you don't pass in a subscription_id, we will generate one for you using UUID4.
-You will need the subscription_uid to update or cancel the subscription.
+You will need the subscription_id to update or cancel the subscription.
 You can eeither store it yourself or look for it in the subscriptions page in the Lotus app.

 For example:
 ```python